VladimirNikiforov/noobgrammer/README.md

 # noobgrammer
-Its just me starting my first Github profile and uploading the stuff that I do
+Its just me starting my Github profile and uploading the stuff that I do